People

 Staff Team

-She is excited to be continuing her education by researching developmental psychopathology and caregiver transmission of early childhood disorders at The Kid’s Lab.
+She is interested in exploring the complex interplay of caregiver transmission, child self-regulation, and environmental context that contribute to the developmental psychopathology of early childhood disorders (e.g., anxiety disorders, autism spectrum disorder, and ADHD).
 Her hobbies include drawing, playing pickleball, and going to parks with her dogs.

 Her research interests lie at the intersection of psychology and neuroscience, specifically the biological underpinnings of behavior, emotional regulation, as well as risk factors and preventive measures related to mental health.
 She is thrilled to be a part of The Kids Lab, where she can contribute to research in this field.